 English | Kreyòl Ayisyen | Português | Español | 한국의 | Amharic

-All upper schools in the network and the Amigos School will share the same school start and end times: 8:55AM. to 2:55PM.
-This shared school day will support CPS and its partners in providing rich out-of-school-time programming to middle grades youth in Cambridge.
+All upper schools in the network and the Amigos School share the same school start and end times: 8:55AM. to 2:55PM.
+This shared school day support CPS and its partners in providing rich out-of-school-time programming to middle grades youth in Cambridge.

 Cambridge upper schools are designed to preserve the close relationships our students, staff, and families value.
 Cambridge upper schools are much smaller than traditional middle schools in other communities, which often range in size from 400-1000 students.
 Cambridge upper school campuses will serve approximately 260 students.
-These campuses will provide the closeness and community we value, while providing the critical mass of students and teachers we need to offer rich programming.
-In addition, these campuses will better prepare our students for their transition to CRLS, a high school serving approximately 1600 students.
+These campuses provide the closeness and community we value, while providing the critical mass of students and teachers we need to offer rich programming.
+In addition, these campuses better prepare our students for their transition to CRLS, a high school serving approximately 1600 students.